 How to Tell If Someone Else Is Using Your Facebook Account

-Was it a picture you do not remember posting?
-Or a change in your feed you do not recognize?
+Was it a picture you do not remember posting or a change in your feed you do not recognize?
 In this article, we are going to show you how to tell if someone else is using your Facebook account.

-How to See Last Active Uses
+How to See Last Active Uses on Facebook

 Before wracking your brain and thinking about what your new password should be and how much time you have to react, there’s another step to consider.

 Facebook has a lot of settings.
 Often, it’s kind of difficult to navigate through all of them.
 How, for instance, are you supposed to find the Activity history on Facebook?
 Here’s how to do it.

-From iPhone or Android
+Get Facebook History from iPhone or Android

-- Open the Facebook app and tap the three horizontal lines in the top right corner.
+- Open the Facebook app and tap the “three horizontal lines” in the top right corner.

-- Scroll all the way down under Settings & Privacy, select Settings.
+- Scroll down under “Settings & Privacy,” then select “Settings.”

-- Under Security, select Security and Login.
-You will find yourself on the page with a section called Where you are logged in.
-Facebook will show you the Active now status in blue letters.
+- Under “Security,” select “Security and Login.”
+You will find yourself on the page with a section called “Where you’re logged in.”
+Facebook will show you the “Active now” status in blue letters.
 It should be the device you are currently using.

-- If you want to see more, tap on the See all option to the right.
-You will be able to view the entire list of the last active sessions.
-The approximate location, type, and model of the device, as well as the last log-in time.
+- If you want to see more, tap on the blue “See all” option to the right.
+You’ll see the last active sessions, including the approximate location, type/model of the device, and the most recent log-in time.

-From PC or MAC
+Get Facebook History from PC or MAC

-- From the drop-down menu, select Settings and Privacy then Settings.
+- From the “drop-down menu,” select “Settings and Privacy,” then choose “Settings.”

-- From the panel on the left, select Security and log-in.
+- From the panel on the left, select “Security and Login.”

-- You will also be able to see the Where you are logged in option.
-The current active session will be listed and Active now status will be in green letters.
-If you want to see all sessions, click on See more, and the menu will expand.
+- You can also see the “Where You’re Logged In” option.
+The current active session is listed, and the green “Active now” status displays.
+If you want to see all sessions, click on the blue “See More” option, and the menu will expand.

-How to Log Out All Other Devices
+How to Log Out of Devices in Facebook

 Locating the suspicious device or activity might be easy enough, but what are you supposed to do once you learn that information?